ludus-leonis/FreeBeeGee/docs/roadmap.md

 * support for stacks/decks of cards
 * shuffle deck/stack
 * better sticky notes (auto-size text)
+* manipulation of single assets in library (edit, change type)
 * more tabletop settings in UI (e.g. grid)
 * reduce impact of "back" button
 * "layer not active" hint when dragging nothing